 Principal Investigators (PIs) are responsible for ensuring that BSCs in their facilities are certified on an annual basis.
 Most departments have a designated safety contact who will coordinate the certification of BSCs with a qualified vendor.
 If there is no designated safety contact for the unit, the PI is responsible for contacting a vendor and scheduling the certification.
-Once certification is completed, cabinet information should be updated in the safety cabinet management system.
+Once certification is completed, cabinet information should be updated in the DRS safety cabinet management system.

 Note: P-Cards and i-Cards cannot be used as payment for services or repairs of biosafety equipment.
 Biosafety Cabinet certifications or repairs require a purchase order (P.O.), either “Regular” or “Standing,” in Banner for payment.
 If you have questions about obtaining a P.O., contact your business office.

 If a BSC is no longer certified (due to either certification expiration or failure) it must not be used as a primary safety device.

-Occasionally, there are requests to work with non-pathogenic material (e.g., plant or certain animal tissue cultures) in an uncertified cabinet.
+Occasionally, there are requests to work with non-pathogenic materials (e.g., plant or certain animal tissue cultures) in an uncertified cabinet.
+For those who wish to work in an uncertified BSC, contact DRS for assistance with developing a risk assessment to determine if the proposed use would qualify for an exemption from the certification requirement.
 This should be considered only if the situation can be carefully managed.
 The cabinet should have a warning sign, and occupants of the laboratory should be trained on the limitations and potential hazards of using the equipment incorrectly.